martinsumner/riak_kv/docs/ObjectAPI.md

 ### Version Vector

-The Riak version vector is relevant to the database, but generally opaque to the application.
+The Riak [version vector](/docs/RiakTheoryGuide.md#version-vectors) is relevant to the database, but generally opaque to the application.
 The application should read the version vector (which will be presented base64 encoded), and present the read version vector when updating an object.
 The application does not need to understand the contents of the version vector.

-Internally, Riak tracks causality using [dotted version vectors](https://arxiv.org/abs/1011.5808), where the actors in the version vectors are the vnode IDs used to coordinate an update (each update has a single coordinator).
-Each content item for the key (where a content item is the combination of value and metadata) has a "dot", a reference to its coordinator and the sequence number for this object on that coordinator.
-The object overall has a version vector - a list of coordinators which have updated the object, and the highest sequence number for this object from each coordinator.

-This information is used internally within Riak to track which content is most up-to-date - to differentiate between content that is superseded (i.e. where an update had seen the content) or genuinely concurrent (the writes were made in parallel).
-Parallel writes will lead to unresolvable conflict, and how this is handled is defined within the bucket properties - but in general the choice is between returning all content items with unresolved conflict (also known as siblings), or choosing a single item based on the recency of the modification date.
+The version vector is referred to in the API as a `vector clock` (or `vclock`).
+This vector is used internally within Riak to track which content is most up-to-date - to differentiate between content that is superseded (i.e. where an update had seen the content) or genuinely concurrent (the writes were made in parallel).
+Parallel writes will lead to unresolvable conflict, and how this is handled is defined within the [bucket properties](/docs/InstallAndStartGuide.md#property---allow_mult).

 ### User Metadata